HigueraLab/Higuera_et_al_2023_PNAS_Nexus/data/wf-incidents/ReadMe.txt

 manually based on checking media, CalFire, and other reports.
 All manual updates are described in annotation text in the .m script referenced above.
-Information supporting these updates is also included in the "qualitative_supportingInfo" directly, found within the "data" directory.
+Information supporting these updates is also included in the "qualitative_supportingInfo" directory found within the "data" directory.

-3. Save new files (.xlsx and .mat format) with “_PEH” appended to the file name.
+2. Save new files (.xlsx and .mat format) with “_PEH” appended to the file name.
 These are the final data used in the analyses included in the manuscript.

 P. Higuera, December 2021